The highest ethical standards

 For information on the applicable local authority in your country, please contact Group Compliance.

-A responsible and transparent approach to tax
+A responsible approach to tax

 In today’s world where business and society are reliant on large amounts of data, keeping information and data secure and out of the hands of cybercriminals is of the utmost importance.
 We are fully committed to handling data ethically and securely and comply with all legislation and legal regulations on data usage, storage and processing.
 This involves ensuring that all appropriate safeguards are in place to preserve data confidentiality, integrity and availability.
 This applies both to our own data and information and to that of our customers.